cwmoss/doda/README.md

 # doda

-load your domain spcific data from files or functions
+load your domain specific data from files or functions

 ## why?